henrikuayezee/freelancer_management_app/PROJECT_STATUS.md

 3. **Search:** Basic text search, no full-text search
 4. **Real-time:** No WebSocket support for live updates
 5. **Mobile:** Not optimized for mobile devices
+6. **Reapplication:** Freelancers can see rejected projects but current UI doesn't prevent reapplication (feature not yet requested)

 ### Temporary Workarounds
 1. **Email Testing:** Use Prisma Studio to view Notification table